summitllc/Summit-DataViz/README.md

 - Clarity: Is the insight or story easy to understand?
 - Creativity: Does the design stand out or use novel techniques?
 - Analytical Rigor: Is the visualization grounded in accurate analysis?
 - Aesthetics: Is it polished and visually engaging?
 Does it follow Summit's Style Guide?
+Pay attention to labels!

 ## Awards & Recognition
 - Best Overall Visualization 📊🏆